jbergloda1/flutter_overlay_window_plus/README.md

 // Close overlay
 await FlutterOverlayWindowPlus.closeOverlay();

-// Share data with overlay
+// Share data with overlay (can be used for live streaming)
-await FlutterOverlayWindowPlus.shareData("Hello from main app!");
+// In the overlay service, the text will be updated dynamically await FlutterOverlayWindowPlus.shareData("Live update text: ${DateTime.now()}");

+// Minimize the app to the background await FlutterOverlayWindowPlus.minimizeApp();

 // Get overlay position
 final position = await FlutterOverlayWindowPlus.getOverlayPosition();